henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 1. a YANG client starts to receive a Telemetry stream from a YANG datastore, unsolicitedly.
-In this case, persistent subscription characteristics are retained on a YANG datastore before deployment (e.g. during onboarding), but are unknownn to the YANG Client and have to be acquired or inferred via procedures that are---at the time of this wirting---out-of-scope of this document.
+In this case, persistent subscription characteristics are retained on a YANG datastore before deployment (e.g. during onboarding), but are unknown to the YANG Client and have to be acquired or inferred via procedures that are---at the time of this writing---out-of-scope of this document.
 In essence, corresponding CoAP Tokens are unknown to the YANG Client when the first YANG Data Item is received from the datastore.